andygrunwald/go-jira/README.md

 Please have a look at the [GoDoc documentation](https://godoc.org/github.com/andygrunwald/go-jira) for a detailed API description.

-The [latest JIRA REST API documentation](https://docs.atlassian.com/jira/REST/latest/) was the base document for this package.
+The [latest Jira REST API documentation](https://docs.atlassian.com/jira/REST/latest/) was the base document for this package.

 ## Examples